 Dovetail Pricing

-Starts at $15/user/month with a basic free version available.
+Starts at $15/user/month with a free plan available.

 - Best For: Product and CX teams needing fast signal detection across feedback sources